Ryan Mallett: 2014 season

-On August 31, 2014 Mallett was traded to the Houston Texans for a conditional sixth-round pick.
-He would be the Texans' primary backup until November 5, 2014, when he was named the starting quarterback for the Texans by head coach Bill O'Brien, replacing Ryan Fitzpatrick, who was moved down one slot to 2nd on the depth chart.
+On August 31, 2014, the Patriots traded Mallett to the Houston Texans for a conditional sixth-round pick after losing the backup job to rookie Jimmy Garoppolo.
+He was the Texans' primary backup until November 5, when he was named the starting quarterback for the Texans by head coach Bill O'Brien, replacing Ryan Fitzpatrick, who was moved down one slot to No. 2 on the depth chart.

-During Week 11 of the 2014 season, Mallett started his first game, against the Cleveland Browns where he threw his first touchdown pass to J. J. Watt.
+During Week 11 of the 2014 season, Mallett started his first game, against the Cleveland Browns where he threw his first touchdown pass, to J. J. Watt.
 He went 20 of 30 with two passing touchdowns and a 95.3 passer rating in the 23–7 win over the Browns.
 On November 23, Mallett tore his pectoral muscle against the Cincinnati Bengals, ending his season.

 2015 season

-Mallett returned in 2015, battling for the starting quarterback position against former teammate Brian Hoyer.
-He ended up losing the competition to Hoyer.
+Mallett returned in 2015, competing for the starting quarterback position against former teammate Brian Hoyer.
+He lost the competition to Hoyer.
 The day after the announcement, Mallett missed the following day's practice, leading some to believe he disagreed with the decision.
 Mallett apologized and told head coach Bill O'Brien that he missed practice due to oversleeping.

 Mallett replaced Hoyer in the fourth quarter against the Kansas City Chiefs in Week 1.
 Head coach Bill O'Brien announced afterward that Mallett would replace Hoyer as the starting quarterback.
-In Week 2, he completed 27 of his 58 passes for 244 yards, one touchdown and one interception, and a rushing touchdown in a 24–17 loss to the Carolina Panthers.
+In Week 2, he completed 27 of his 58 passes for 244 yards, one touchdown and one interception, as well as a rushing touchdown, in a 24–17 loss to the Carolina Panthers.

-In Week 4 against the Atlanta Falcons, Mallett was benched for Hoyer with the Texans trailing 42–0, and Hoyer would lead the team to 21 points in a 48–21 loss.
+In Week 4 against the Atlanta Falcons, Mallett was benched with the Texans trailing 42–0 in favor of Hoyer, who then led the team to 21 points in a 48–21 loss.
 Despite Hoyer's success in the game, Mallett was named the starter for Week 5 against the Indianapolis Colts.
 During the Colts game, Mallett was hit hard, forcing him to leave for a play.
 Mallett appeared able and willing to return but was replaced by Hoyer for the remainder of the game.
 Hoyer threw for two touchdowns but also threw a costly interception to give the Colts a 27–20 victory.
 Before the Texans' game against the Dolphins on October 25, Mallett missed the team flight and was forced to fly commercial to join the team in Miami.
-Two days later, the Texans officially released him.
+Two days later, the Texans released him.